©Deirdre Nansen McCloskey | COPYRIGHTED MATERIAL

 • "The Discreet Charm of the Bourgeoisie, comment on Sandra Harding's 'Can Feminist Thought Make Economics More Objective?'"
 Feminist Economics 1 (3, Fall 1995): 119-124.
 (Also in Feminist Economics below).

 20. "Metaphors Economists Live By," Social Research 62 (2, Summer 1995): 215-237.
-[Translated into German in Diaz-Bone, Rainer, and Gertraude Krell, eds., Diskurs und Ökonomie: Diskursanalytische Perspektiven auf Märkte und Organisationen, 2008 VS-Verslag, Wiesbaden]
+Translated into German in Diaz-Bone, Rainer, and Gertraude Krell, eds., Diskurs und Ökonomie: Diskursanalytische Perspektiven auf Märkte und Organisationen (Wiesbaden: VS Verlag, 2008).

-21. "The Genealogy of Postmodernism: An Economist's Guide," pp. 102-128 in Steven Cullenberg, Jack Amariglio, and David F. Ruccio, eds., Postmodernism, Economics, and Knowledge, NY and London: Routledge, 2001.
+21. "The Genealogy of Postmodernism: An Economist's Guide," pp. 102-128 in Stephen Cullenberg, Jack Amariglio, and David F. Ruccio, eds., Postmodernism, Economics, and Knowledge, New York and London: Routledge, 2001.

 23. "The Demoralization of Economics: Can We Recover from Bentham and Return to Smith?" in Martha Fineman and Terence Dougherty, eds., Feminism Confronts Homo Economicus: Gender, Economics, and the Law.
 Ithaca: Cornell University Press, 2005.